giulianoassaggio/BIP39-Wallet-recovery-tool/README.md

 - **Number of Missing Words:** Specify the number of missing words in your mnemonic.
 Note that the script is less optimized for multiple missing words.

-- **Position of the First Missing Word:** The script allows you to try every combination of missing contiguous words, starting from the specified position.
+- **Position of the First Missing Word:** Multiple missing words must be contiguous.
+Positions start from 1 (not 0)

 - **Witness Type:** Choose the witness type for the wallet (`segwit`, `legacy`, or `p2sh-segwit`).